kraken5010/google_sheets/README.md

-Скрипт додає записи до excele таблиці на диску Google Drive
+The script adds records to an excel table on Google Drive